 Some would say we are just processes reacting to stimuli beyond our control, and that everything we will ever do is no more in our control than whether the universe expands.
 This no doubt has truth in it, many things about our lives are controlled by our genetic inheritance and our life experiences.

-It is also immensely important knowledge in the quest for self realization, to become aware of what influences our thoughts and lays beneath our motivations and desires.
-Without introspection people will be unconsciously driven by the external forces of genetics and environment rather than develop their own meaning of life.
-By understanding their drives people can try to gain liberation from those which produce negative outcomes.
+It is also immensely important knowledge in the quest for self-realisation, to become aware of what influences our thoughts and lays beneath our motivations and desires.
+Without introspection, people will be unconsciously driven by the external forces of genetics and environment rather than develop their own meaning of life.
+By understanding their drives people can try to gain liberation from those which produce automatic outcomes and become more truly their higher selves.
 People need the education to understand themselves, that everything they are motivated to do comes from somewhere, often simple evolutionary drives obscured by layers of thought.
-"Know Thyself" said the ancient Greeks, and the cost of not achieving this could be unconsciously destroying our world.
+"Know thyself", said the ancient Greeks, and the cost of not achieving this could be unconsciously destroying our world.

-Personally to believe we are inescapably automons at the complete control of external forces conflicts with my everyday experience of existence.
+Personally to believe we are inescapably automatons at the complete control of external forces conflicts with my everyday experience of existence.
 As I construct the moments of my life, I feel as if I am making decisions, the person I am, what I do, is influenced by my plans and thoughts.
+The idea that we do not have free will is, therefore, more in the realm of Xeno's paradoxes, because it denies my reality for an abstract idea.
 My experience of existence tells me that I can make consequential change in this world.
 It is disempowering and fatalist to believe otherwise, it absolves us from the consequences of our actions, and in and of itself is a tenuous and unprovable idea.

 Ideas are not inherently good in themselves, even our own, they can hold us back from progress as easily as they can move us forward.
 The difference between the two is no clear line, and it takes a disciplined and subtle mind to navigate ones way between them.
 This is the general vicinity of wisdom.

 We, humanity, have the ability to see deeply into our existence.
-We have knowledge about ourselves, our lives, our place in the universe that as far was we aware is unique to us.
+We have knowledge about ourselves, our lives, our place in the universe that as far as we are aware is unique to us.
 We are the peak of consciousness in the known cosmos, which is a mysterious and beautiful thing to be.
+It also implies responsibility.

 We have what is called the "Theory of Mind".
 This relates to having a concept of self, and therefore others.
 This ability is only found in a handful of the higher brain centric species.
 Humans can have this ability in an extremely complex and subtle manner.

 I believe this higher knowledge has a direct bearing on morality.
-Pain and pleasure, very self focused experiences, are the basis of meaning that our evolutionary existence gives us, To extend that understanding to the consideration of others, that they are beings undergoing the same experiences as ourselves, is what our advanced consciousness gives us the ability to do.
+Pain and pleasure, very self-focused experiences, are the basis of meaning that our evolutionary existence gives us, To extend that understanding to the consideration of others, that they are beings undergoing the same experiences as ourselves and are of no less importance, is what our advanced consciousness gives us the ability to do.

-The next logical step, the intellectual evolutionary step we have been struggling to make for thousands of years, is therefore "I think therefore you are".
-This is the difference between humanity being an intricate evolutionary being following instincts, and an intellectually evolved being that asserts their own and others unique individuality.
+The next logical step, the intellectual evolutionary step we have been struggling to make for thousands of years, is"I think therefore you are".
+This is the difference between humanity, being an intricate evolutionary being following instincts, and an intellectually evolved being that asserts their own and other's unique individuality.

-An understanding of doubt, a humility for the limitations of our consciousnesses means we should avoid interfering with the natural processes of the world in which we live, for it has a logic we are yet to fully comprehend.
-To interfere with a process which made the incredible biological diversity of our world and think it is a sensible thing to do, is to delude ourselves to our current level of intelligence.
+An understanding of doubt, humility for the limitations of our consciousnesses means we should avoid interfering with the natural processes of the world in which we live, for it has a logic we are yet to fully comprehend.
+To interfere with a process which made the incredible biological diversity of our world and think it is a sensible thing to do is to delude ourselves to our current level of knowledge and wisdom.
 We make choices for life on this earth now and into the future, in all that we do it deserves our consideration, and often the most intelligent thing we can do is let it be.

 Our search for power has ever outpaced our search for wisdom.
 We act with certainty where there should be doubt.
 Our inability to see all ends means it will always be a challenge to know how to do the "right" thing, to act most compassionately, to least interfere with the natural world in negative ways.
-Like the tenous nature of meaning itself, or the achievement of complete fulfilment in ones life, the difficulty of reaching a state of absolute certainty does not mean it is a path we should avoid.
+Like the tenuous nature of meaning itself or the achievement of complete fulfilment in one's life, the difficulty of reaching a state of absolute certainty does not mean it is a path we should avoid.

 As I believe the journey is within, it is up to us to discover our own individual meaning of life within the greater scheme.
 Mine is to find happiness, to love and help others, to be creative, to share, to think and find deep truth, to be compassionate, to communicate, to indulge my senses, to enjoy my time as a conscious piece of this soaringly glorious universe.
 It is a path of human potential, of equality, of equal consideration for all that lives.